Omotayo-Emmanuel/Business-finder/README.md

 Location Based Business Finder

-A Python-based web application that helps users find nearby businesses (e.g., restaurants, bukas, pharmacies) using the Geoapify and Foursquare APIs, with a Streamlit interface for interactive maps and navigation.
-Built with Object-Oriented Programming (OOP), this project is tailored for Nigerian users, supporting local business categories like “buka” and “suya_spot,” and features live location tracking for real-time navigation.
+Welcome to Location Based Business Finder, a Python-based web application designed to help users discover nearby businesses, such as restaurants, bukas, and pharmacies, with interactive maps and real-time navigation.
+Built using Streamlit and powered by Geoapify and Foursquare APIs, this project is tailored for Nigerian users, supporting local business categories like “buka” and “suya_spot.”
+The application features an intuitive interface, live location tracking, and turn-by-turn directions, all developed with Object-Oriented Programming (OOP) principles for modularity and scalability.
 Table of Contents

 Features
+Demo
 Installation
 Usage
 Project Structure
 File Descriptions
-Known Issues
 Contributing
 License
+Contact

 Features

-Search Nearby Businesses: Find businesses by location (automatic via browser/IP or manual input) and category (e.g., “restaurant,” “buka”).
+Find Nearby Businesses: Search for businesses by location (automatic via browser/IP or manual input) and category (e.g., “restaurant,” “buka”).
-Nigerian-Specific Categories: Supports local terms like “catering.buka,” “commercial.petty_trader,” and “catering.suya_spot.”
+Nigerian-Specific Categories: Supports local terms like “catering.buka,” “catering.suya_spot,” and “commercial.petty_trader” for a tailored experience.
-Interactive Maps: Displays businesses on a Folium map with user and business markers, connected by lines.
+Interactive Maps: Visualize businesses on a Folium map with user and business markers connected by lines.
-Turn-by-Turn Directions: Provides navigation instructions from the user’s location to a selected business using Geoapify.
+Turn-by-Turn Directions: Get detailed navigation instructions from your location to a selected business using Geoapify.
-Live Location Tracking: Updates directions in real-time as the user moves (using browser geolocation).
+Live Location Tracking: Update directions in real-time as you move, leveraging browser geolocation.
+User-Friendly Interface: Built with Streamlit for a seamless, browser-based experience.
+Map Export: Save maps to static/map.html for offline viewing.
-Robust Error Handling: Manages API failures, invalid inputs, and geolocation issues with user-friendly feedback.
+Robust Error Handling: Manages invalid inputs, API failures, and geolocation issues with clear feedback.

-Map Export: Saves maps to static/map.html for offline viewing (optional).
+Demo

+Run the app with streamlit run main.py.
+Enter a location (e.g., “Wuye, Abuja”) or use automatic detection.
+Search for a category (e.g., “buka”).
+View businesses on an interactive map and click “Get Directions” for navigation.

+Note: Live tracking works best on mobile devices with GPS enabled.
 Installation
+Follow these steps to set up the project locally:

 Clone the Repository:
 git clone https://github.com/yourusername/location-based-business-finder.git